 A study conducted by Millward Brown reports that 69% of Generation Z members hate traditional ads.
 Instead, the generation prefers to base their product assumptions on the quality of the product and/or service.
 Instead of standard ads, consider using both social media and celebrity influencers to vouch for your product and/or service.

 Think about it.
 This is a generation that grew up with social media in the palm of their hands.
-They spend a large amount of their time watching their favorite influencers on YouTube, Snapchat, and Instagram.
+They spend a large amount of their time watching their favourite influencers on YouTube, Snapchat, and Instagram.

 If you're relying on traditional forms of advertising such as web banners, mobile pop-up ads, and YouTube video ads, you'll need to step up your advertising game.
 It's a new era, and whether you like it or not, influencers talk - at least to these Gen Z youths.